Drew Bledsoe: Buffalo Bills: 2002–2004

 Being sent to the Bills seemed to give Bledsoe a bit of rejuvenation in 2002.
-He had one of his best seasons ever, passing for 4,359 yards and 24 touchdowns and making his fourth trip to the Pro Bowl.
+He had one of his best seasons, passing for 4,359 yards and 24 touchdowns and making his fourth trip to the Pro Bowl.
 In Week 2 against the Minnesota Vikings, Bledsoe set a team record with 463 yards passing in an overtime win.
+He led the Bills to an 8–8 record, which did not qualify for the postseason.
 He continued his strong play in 2003 as the Bills began the year 2–0.
 However, a flurry of injuries stymied the Bills offense; they failed to score a touchdown in three consecutive games en route to a 6–10 season.
-In 2004, they fell one game short of making the playoffs; a late season winning streak was wasted when Bledsoe and the Bills performed poorly against the Pittsburgh Steelers backups in the season finale, finishing with a record of 9-7.
+In 2004, they fell one game short of making the playoffs; a late season winning streak was wasted when Bledsoe and the Bills did poorly against the Pittsburgh Steelers backups in the season finale, finishing with a record of 9–7.

 Bledsoe was released by the Bills after the 2004 season to make way for first-round draft pick J. P. Losman to become the starter.
-When Bledsoe was later signed by the Dallas Cowboys, he expressed bitterness with the Bills for the move, stating "I can't wait to go home and dress my kids in little stars and get rid of the other team's [Buffalo's] stuff."
+When Bledsoe later signed to the Dallas Cowboys, he expressed bitterness with the Bills for the move, stating "I can't wait to go home and dress my kids in little stars and get rid of the other team's [Buffalo's] stuff."

 Dallas Cowboys: 2005–2006

 Bledsoe went on to sign with the Dallas Cowboys, where he was reunited with former coach Bill Parcells and wide receiver Terry Glenn.
 Bledsoe was intended to be a long-term solution as quarterback for the Cowboys.
 Said Bledsoe on the day he signed with Dallas, "Bill [Parcells] wants me here, and being the starter.
 I anticipate that being the case and not for one year."
 He signed for $23 million for three years.

 During his tenure with the Cowboys, he threw for over 3,000 yards in a season for the ninth time in his career, tying Warren Moon for fourth in NFL history.
 That season, Bledsoe led five 4th-quarter/OT game-winning drives to keep the Cowboys' playoff hopes alive until the final day of the season.
-Though the team ultimately failed to reach the playoffs, Bledsoe had led them to a 9–7 record, an improvement over the 6–10 mark that Vinny Testaverde had finished with in 2004.
+Though the team ultimately failed to reach the playoffs, Bledsoe led them to a 9–7 record, an improvement over the 6–10 mark that Vinny Testaverde had finished with in 2004.

 However, in 2006, his final season with the Cowboys, Bledsoe's play became erratic, so much so that six games into the season he was replaced by future Pro Bowler Tony Romo.
 Shortly after the end of the 2006 season, Bledsoe was released by the Cowboys.
 Unwilling to be relegated to a backup position, Bledsoe announced his retirement from the NFL on April 11, 2007.

+Bledsoe would return to New England as a visiting player three times between 2002 and 2006.
+Each time, Patriots fans would rise and cheer Bledsoe in appreciation for his contributions to the team.